Updated: Dec 5, 2022

-What's a Child's "Best Interests"?
+What are a Child's "Best Interests"?

 When children reach the age of being able to talk for themselves, they are often asked for their thoughts and preferences.
 That age is currently 14 in California.
 Any 14-year-old child who wants to express their wishes is entitled to do so by statute unless the court decides on the record that doing so is not in the child's best interests.

-A number of key Family Code pages, such as Family Code 3020 and 3040, outline what the court must consider when assessing a child's best interests.
+Several key Family Code pages, such as Family Code 3020 and 3040, outline what the court must consider when assessing a child's best interests.
 In portion, Section 3020 states:

-The Legislature considers and declares that it is the public policy of this state to ensure that children have regular and ongoing communication with both parents after their marriage or partnership has ended and to enable parents to share the rights and obligations of child-rearing in order to achieve this policy, except where the contact may be harmful to the child.
+The Legislature considers and declares that it is the public policy of this state to ensure that children have regular and ongoing communication with both parents after their marriage or partnership has ended and to enable parents to share the rights and obligations of child-rearing to achieve this policy, except where the contact may be harmful to the child.